-The parameters for read/write accesses via optical link are Address Modifier, Base Address, data Width, etc. Wrong parameter settings cause Bus Error.
+The parameters for read/write accesses via Optical Link are the same used by VME cycles (Address Modifier, Base Address, data Width, etc).
+Wrong parameter settings cause Bus Error.

 Bit[3] at register address 0xEF00 enables the module to broadcast an interrupt request on the Optical Link (not supported on A4818); the enabled Optical Link Controllers propagate the interrupt on the PCI bus when a request from the Optical Link is sensed.
 Interrupts can also be managed at the CAENDigitizer library level [RD9].